-- Guttural Growler: The "gruff cop" voice used for The First Templar, Dishonored, and others.
+- Guttural Growler: The "gruff cop" voice used for The First Templar, Dishonored, "Portuguese Jason Statham" for APB, and others.

 - Hurricane of Puns: The Singularity review.
 Doubles as a horribly dangerous Bro Team Drinking Game if you take a shot for every "time" pun!

 - I Have Boobs, You Must Obey!: Bro Team contemplates the many round objects of Singularity, including a pair belonging to a female character that seem to rob him of all free will.

 "There's even balls on the front of this guy's shirt, and for some reason they make me want to do whatever this guy says."

 - Lampshaded Double Entendre: In Guns of Icarus.

 "We're gonna need a specialist: Me.
 Specialized in one-handed cranking, and also beatin' off my stupid dick."